 While talking therapy approaches as part of the treatment plan may help people become sober, it does not always help them maintain sobriety.
 Finding and choosing the right facility is crucial, as it affects the success rate of a patient’s recovery.

-Crest View Recovery Center is different, as we believe in treating every patient thoroughly, by understanding their needs, and administering the highest quality treatment to help them recover.
+Crest View Recovery Center is different in the sense that we focus on evidence based treatment for alcohol abuse and substance use, as we believe in treating every patient thoroughly, by understanding their needs, and administering the highest quality treatment to help them recover.
 Unlike other treatment centers, we utilize the reality-based therapy model as one of our most successful forms of treatment.
-This approach most effectively helps a person mentally and physically and prepared them for sustainable, life-long sobriety.
+This evidence based approach most effectively helps a person mentally and physically and prepared them for sustainable, life-long sobriety.

 Our substance abuse treatment programs have helped men and women of all ages achieve lasting sobriety.
-Whether you struggle with alcohol addiction or drug addiction, CVRC’s reality based therapy in Asheville, NC can help you live a substance-free future.
+Whether you struggle with alcohol addiction or drug addiction, Crest View Recovery Center’s evidence based alcohol treatment in Asheville, NC can help you live a substance-free future.

 Some medical experts believe that a lockdown residential treatment facility gives people the best chance at recovery.
 The problem with many of these programs is that individuals may struggle with being able to follow such a rigid structure, where everything is planned out for you.
 When a program feels too institutionalized, it can make people feel like they’re trapped.
 This is where the importance of reality-based therapy comes into play.